natcap/urban-online-workflow/README.md

-# OpenLayers + Vite

-This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).

-To get started, run the following (requires Node 12+):

-    npx create-ol-app my-app --template vite

-Then change into your new `my-app` directory and start a development server (available at http://localhost:3000):

-    cd my-app
+# Urban Ecosystem Services Modeler

+To develop:

+    yarn install
-    npm start
+    yarn start

-To generate a build ready for production:
+To build:

-    npm run build
+    yarn build

-Then deploy the contents of the `dist` directory to your server.
-You can also run `npm run serve` to serve the results of the `dist` directory for preview.
+Then deploy the contents of the `dist` directory.

+To serve a preview of the `dist` directory:

+    yarn serve